cherrysherryplus/TSN/README.md

-# TSN (Target signature network for small object tracking)
+# TSN (Target Signature Network for Small Object Tracking, EAAI 2024)
 This paper has proposed a tracker for single object tracking from view of UAVs.
 Excellent performance has been validated across 5 commonly adopted benchmarks, i.e _UAV123_10fps_, _UAV20L_, _DTB70_, _VisDrone2020_ and _LaTOT_test_.
 The training datasets contain _ImageNet DET, ImageNet VID, COCO, LaSOT, GOT-10K_.

 Three main contributions are attributed for TSN's outstanding tracking performance.